keenbytes/octo-linter/docs/add_rule.md

 ```

 ### Documentation
-Once new rule is working, and covered with tests, it must be properly documented.
+Once your rule is implemented and tested, don’t forget to document it thoroughly.
+This ensures others understand its purpose and usage.